hsocarras/nodbus-plus/docs/protocol/modbus_master_serial.rst

 * <Number>

 A property to store active request's timer.
 Each request start a timeout timer when is sended to server.
-This map store the timer for the active request.
+This property store the timer for the active request.

 Atribute: modbusSerialClient.turnAroundDelay
 ---------------------------------------------

 * <number>

 When the serial client send a broadcast request have to await for the turnaround timer to send a new request.
-This property staore the value in milliseconds for this timer.
+This property store the timer ID for the turnaround delay.
-Default value is 10 ms.

 ModbusSerialClient's Methods
 ============================